aerospike-examples/cluster-comparator/README.md

                                  a comma-separated list.
 If not specified, all sets will be scanned.
--sa1,--useServicesAlternate1     Use services alternative when connecting to cluster 1 -sa2,--useServicesAlternate2     Use services alternative when connecting to cluster 2 -sm,--sortMaps <arg>             Sort maps.
-If using hashes to compare a local cluster with a remote
+-sa1,--useServicesAlternate1     Use services alternative when connecting to cluster 1 -sa2,--useServicesAlternate2     Use services alternative when connecting to cluster 2 --showMetadata                Output cluster metadata (Last update time, record size) on cluster
-                                 cluster and the order in the maps is different, the hashes will be different.
+                                 differernces.
+This will require an additional read which will impact performance -sm,--sortMaps <arg>             Sort maps.
+If using hashes to compare a local cluster with a remote cluster and the order in the maps is different, the hashes will be different.
 This can lead to false positives, especially when using